Note

 default_headers parameter.

-# Initialize the classifier with your NICL server URL from HOST env var
+# Initialize the model with your NICL server URL from HOST env var

 timeout_s=300,